How To Be More Likable

 Unless you have an especially off-putting personality you're probably already likable enough to some people

-Don't feel you'll have to do a bunch of work to become a totally different person before anyone will want to be around you.
+Don't feel you'll have to do a bunch of work to become a totally different person before anyone will want you around.
 If your social goals are more modest, and you only want a group of like-minded friends, you just need to be as likable as most people, nothing more.

 Be cautious about your motivations if you want everyone to like you or to be more likable than most people